-Adding a WAN circuit to a site in the Bigleaf Web Dashboard is simple.
+Adding a WAN circuit to a site in Bigleaf Cloud Connect is simple.
 But it’s important to input the correct circuit details as it impacts how much traffic is routed to a circuit and is reflected in the Capacity graph of the Performance tab.

 To add or modify a WAN circuit

-- Log in to the Bigleaf Web Dashboard with an Admin account.
+- Log in to Cloud Connect with an Admin account.

-- Select the Configuration tab for the site you want to add or change a WAN circuit, and then select Edit.
+- Select the site you want to add a circuit to, then select Site configuration.

 - Scroll down to the Circuits settings.